tubepress/tubepress/src/main/assembly/resources/wordpress/readme.txt

 * Fixed aliased text with Ajax pagination in Internet Explorer 7
 * Search engines no longer index TubePress's internal directories (closes issue 221)
 * Static player now works with Vimeo (closes issue 217)
-* Fixed color support for JW FLV Player
+* Fixed color support for JW Player
 * YouTube "most linked" gallery replaced with YouTube "top favorites" gallery due to change in API
 * Version bump for Shadowbox.js to 3.0.3
-* Version bump for JW FLV Media Player to 5.2
+* Version bump for JW Player to 5.2
 * Version bump for jQuery to 1.4.2
 * Version bump for php-gettext to 1.0.10
 * Added Arabic translation thanks to Abdullah Hamed